 Download audio file

 Peace is one of those things – well, who doesn’t want peace in their lives.
 Freedom from conflict.
 But imagine, imagine what a blessing it must be, to have peace at home.
-A family that thrives on …
+A family that …

 If God offered you anything you wanted in this world, anything at all, what would you ask for?
 Tough question.
 It takes a bit of thinking about: a new car, a bigger house, health, a long life.
 There are so many things to choose from.
 What would you choose?

 Can I tell you something?
 After the basic provisions of enough air to breath and water to drink and food to eat and a roof over my head, you know what’s right up there for me.
 Peace, just being able to live my life in peace.